-Flea and Tick season has arrived in Alberta.
+Flea and Tick season arrives in Alberta in the early spring.
 Both pests can be hosted by dogs and cats and can cause health issues for your animals.

 Ticks are small spider-like arachinds that attach themselves to the skin and feed off blood.
 Ticks are more common than many people realize.
 In 2017, close to 2,000 ticks were removed from Alberta pets and voluntarily submitted to Alberta Health for testing, according to the government’s website.
 While tick bites do not cause health problems on their own, certain species of ticks are known to transmit diseases, including Lyme disease.
 It is important to remove ticks as soon as possible to prevent the transmission of diseases as it often takes 36 to 48 hours for the Lyme Disease bacterium to be transferred.